ewpratten/HowToComputer/README.md

 sub rax, 2	; subtract 2 from rax (3-2)
 push rax	; put the value of rax (1) into the stack
 ```
-Due to the nature of assembly, every line of code is documented. so this does not require much explanation.
+Due to the nature of assembly, every line of code is documented.
+The reason for this is that assembly opcodes are sometimes quite cryptic.
+Documenting every line of code helps the code's author or maintainer to understand how it works.
 All of the results are stored in the stack.
-A stack is a last in, first out (LIFO) data structure.
-The push operation adds to the top of the list and the pop operation removes an item from the top of the list.
 ## How A Computer Works
 This section takes a look at some of the basic functions and software components of a computer.

 ### Physical Architecture
 A basic computer has three main parts.
-The cpu, memory, and i/o.
+The CPU, memory, and I/O.

 #### CPU
-The cpu takes in the instructions from assembly and does what it is instructed to do.
-It also is where the registers are physically located.
+The CPU takes in the instructions from assembly and does what it is instructed to do.
+A computer only does what it is told to do.
+If there is an error, it is not the computer making a mistake.
+The mistake is caused by the person who wrote the code.
+This is also is where the registers are physically located.
 ##### Registers
+Registers are used for temporarily storing data to be used by some operations in assembly.<br>
 In assembly, a register can be set using the following:
 ```assembly
 mov rax, 15